owickstrom/wickstrom.tech/src/about.md

 ## Work

-From the middle of May 2017, I'll be available and looking around for work.
-My strengths lies in functional programming and web development, and I am specifically interested in working with Haskell, PureScript, or some other statically typed functional programming language.
+From the middle of May 2017, I'll be available and for work.
+My strengths are functional programming and web development, and I am specifically interested in working with Haskell, PureScript, or some other statically typed functional programming language.
 Feel free to contact me, and see my CV below.
-Remote, or on-site in the Malmö/Copenhagen region, contracting or employment, are all of interest.
+Remote, or on-site in the Malmö/Copenhagen region, contracting or employment, can all be of interest.

 ## Contact